rust-lang/rust/doc/tutorial/data.md

 This is where the 'move' (`<-`) operator comes in.
 It is similar to `=`, but it de-initializes its source.
-Thus, the unique box can move from `x` to `y`, without violating the constraint that it only has a single owner.
+Thus, the unique box can move from `x` to `y`, without violating the constraint that it only has a single owner (if you used assignment instead of the move operator, the box would, in principle, be copied).

-NOTE: If you do `y = x` instead, the box will be copied.
-We should emit warning for this, or disallow it entirely, but do not currently do so.

 Unique boxes, when they do not contain any shared boxes, can be sent to other tasks.
 The sending task will give up ownership of the box,